saifalfalah/react-handbook/content/webpack/index.md

 }
 ```

-The `HTMLWebpackPlugin` plugin has the job of automatically creating an HTML file, add the output JS bundle path, so the JavaScript is ready to be served.
+The `HTMLWebpackPlugin` plugin has the job of automatically creating an HTML file, adding the output JS bundle path, so the JavaScript is ready to be served.

 There are [lots of plugins available](https://webpack.js.org/plugins/).

-One useful plugin, `CleanWebpackPlugin`, can be used to clear the `dist/` folder before creating any output, so you don't leave around files when you change the names of the output file:
+One useful plugin, `CleanWebpackPlugin`, can be used to clear the `dist/` folder before creating any output, so you don't leave files around when you change the name of the output file:

 ```js
 module.exports = {